AYCEdemo/emptyx16/src/emptyx16.md

 VERA has a feature where sprite collisions can be detected automatically on hardware while rendering.
 It does this by having a collision buffer in addition to a render buffer in a line.
-Each time a non-transparent pixel of an OBJ is being drawn to the buffer, it will compare the collision mask bit field between of that OBJ and the buffer.
+Each time a non-transparent pixel of a sprite is being drawn to the buffer, it will compare the collision mask bit field between of that sprite and the buffer.
 A collision is marked if one of bit positions match.
 The implementation pseudocode is as follows:
 ```
 For each frame:
     cflag := 0
     Set all Collision buffer to 0
-    For each OBJ:
+    For each sprite:
         If a non-transparent pixel is being drawn:
-            cflag |= Collision buffer at target pixel & OBJ's collision mask
+            cflag |= Collision buffer at target pixel & sprite's collision mask
-            Collision buffer at target pixel |= OBJ's collision mask
+            Collision buffer at target pixel |= sprite's collision mask
     ISR[7:4] = cflag
     If cflag != 0 and Sprite Collide IRQ is enabled:
         Generate Sprite Collide IRQ
 ```
-Note that the effect of sprites per line limit still applies here and enabled OBJs that are on the line but are never displayed (off-screen) still adds to this logic.
+Note that the effect of sprites per line limit still applies here and enabled sprites that are on the line but are never displayed (off-screen) still adds to this logic.
 Bits 4-7 of ISR and the Sprite Collide IRQ is only updated and generated once per frame at the beginning of the VBlank.